unknownhad/CloudIntel/README.md

 As precautionary step I will try to defang any malcious part.

 Feel free to reach out If you are interested in full and updated list of daily IOC's .

+PS: This is a personal project and not associated with my employer.